 Options are specified by doubled hyphens and their name or by a single hyphen and the flag character.

 Operands and options may be intermixed.
 They will be reordered.

-Program that allows handling data from PKCS #11 smart cards and security modules.
+Program that allows operations on PKCS #11 smart cards and security modules.

-To use PKCS #11 tokens with gnutls the configuration file /etc/gnutls/pkcs11.conf has to exist and contain a number of lines of the form 'load=/usr/lib/opensc-pkcs11.so'.
-Alternatively the p11-kit configuration files have to be setup.
+To use PKCS #11 tokens with GnuTLS the p11-kit configuration files need to be setup.
+That is create a .module file in /etc/pkcs11/modules with the contents 'module: /path/to/pkcs11.so'.
+Alternatively the configuration file /etc/gnutls/pkcs11.conf has to exist and contain a number of lines of the form 'load=/usr/lib/opensc-pkcs11.so'.

-To provide the PIN for all the operations below use the environment variable GNUTLS\PIN.
+You can provide the PIN to be used for the PKCS #11 operations with the environment variables GNUTLS\PIN and GNUTLS\SO\PIN.